-This instrument is used to measure the volume of gas at atmospheric pressure and ambient water vapour pressure.
+This instrument is used to measure the volume of gas collected in Douglas bag.
 It consists of chambers formed by movable diaphragm.
 When the gas is allowed to go through the inlet, it changes the relative pressure in the chambers & they alternatively get filled.
 So the diaphragm moves like bellow.
 Levers connected to diaphragm rotate a crank shaft, which drives a counter mechanism to transform the volume of gas pass through in cubic meter on the outside dial.

 The reading can be taken up to three decimal points.
 Initial reading of the gas meter has to be taken before allowing the gas to pass through the meter.
 Next reading will be taken after the gas has been passed through the meter.
-Difference between both readings will give the volume of the gas that has passed through the gas meter, in cubic meter: multiplying this value by 1000 will give the volume in liters.
+Difference between both readings will give the volume of the gas that has passed through the gas meter, in cubic meters.
+Multiplying this value by 1000 will give the volume in liters.